 In 2015, these two companies joined forces to enable campaigners passionate about films and videos to quickly skyrocket their audience.

 Films that were funded on Indiegogo that are currently available on Vimeo On Demand are eligible to be displayed on the Indiegogo Collection.
 To submit your project, click here.

 Vimeo has an exclusive page for Indiegogo crowdfunders–you can explore films crowdfunded on Indiegogo at the following link: https://vimeo.com/ondemand/discover/indiegogo

 Founded in 2012, Outgrow.me provides a marketplace for crowdfunded projects, as their tagline states, it’s “the marketplace for successfully crowdfunded products.”

 As a side note, the founder of Outgrow.me is a driven creator himself, having had the vision to create this marketplace but lacking the skill to build it, Sam Fellig, learned to code to build this sales portal and now all crowdfunders have another outlet to sell their goods after their Indiegogo or Kickstarter campaign has completed.

-Grouphunt is a Singapore-based company that enables people to actually “go hunting” for innovative, cutting-edge products and inventions.
+Grouphunt was a Singapore-based company that enabled people to actually “go hunting” for innovative, cutting-edge products and inventions.

 Once several people gather and vote for a project, they can collectively negotiate a bargain.

-When you are lucky enough to reach the “Live Hunts” category on the first page, you’ll have earned access to a huge amount of traffic.
-Again, Grouphunt is a place you should not ignore when searching for crowdfunding distribution channels.
+When you were lucky enough to reach the “Live Hunts” category on the first page, you’ll would have earned access to a huge amount of traffic.
+Again, Grouphunt was a place you should not ignore when searching for crowdfunding distribution channels.